Grellheist/swimmer/README.md

   documentation isn't very available for the newest versions and most tutorials are super outdated.

+- Alright, figured out how to fetch the posts and what not, but I've created kind of a mess.
+Using my Post component will be a little hard the way things are right now, let's see how I solve this.

 ### Disclaimer

 I was going to brand this as Swimmer with a fish as the pet but my